 There will never be a right time

-I could hope that I get to pay all my bills, the rent, all that, and then I’ll have enough money to buy a gym membership.
+I could have waited to pay all my bills, the rent, all that, and then I’ll have enough money to buy a gym membership.
 I could.
 Only I decided not to.

 Because of depression, mostly.
-Because of the way working out makes me feel, and the way it lifts up my mood, regulates a bunch of stuff about my body, and also makes me smarter.
+Because of the way working out made me feel, and the way it regulated a bunch of stuff about my body, and also made me smarter.